-If the steps described above didn’t help you and that doesn’t increase the speed, most likely you set a limit on your ISP (ask your ISP how many simultaneous connections the server supports); or on the web server you are connecting to (if you use Filezilla FTP Server, increase the values of Internal transfer buffer size and the Socket buffer size.
+If the steps described above didn’t help you and that doesn’t increase the upload or download speed, most likely you set a limit on your ISP (ask your ISP how many simultaneous connections the server supports); or on the webserver you are connecting to (if you use Filezilla FTP Server, increase the values of Internal transfer buffer size and the Socket buffer size).
 We have experienced hosts like GoDaddy tightly restricting their speeds on FTP.

 Additional tips and other reasons why file transfer via FTP in Windows can be slow:

 Check if the slow FTP file transfer problem is related to just one service or all of them.
 You can use one of the free online FTP testers to check your FTP transfer rate.
 For example:

 - https://dlptest.com/ftp-test/ — offers a ready profile file with FTP settings for FileZilla.
 Just download and import the FTP connection to FileZilla from the File > Import menu (https://dlptest.com/DLP_Test_FTP_FileZilla.xml).